 Despite the tragic series of events, Roger and Jerry have fond memories of their time in the neighborhood, and are proud of the legacy left by their father, Harry Phillips.
 And whenever they’re back in Portland, they always drive by the house on the hill.

-Here is a listing of Alameda homes built by Harry Phillips, compiled from building permits:
+Here is a listing of Alameda homes built by Harry Phillips, compiled from building and plumbing permits:

 3603 NE 22nd June 1924 $6,000